Profile picture for user uofer

 Ofer has more than 20 years of experience as a human rights lawyer working on issues related to criminal justice reform, national security, free speech and racial justice.
 For two decades, Ofer worked as an attorney at the American Civil Liberties Union (ACLU), where he helped to transform the organization, expanding its work into new issue areas and tactics.
 Ofer's work has led to passage of hundreds of laws and policies across the nation.

 From 2016-2022, Ofer was the Deputy National Political Director of the ACLU and the founding Director of the ACLU’s Justice Division, leading the ACLU’s advocacy on criminal justice reform, including before the White House and Congress, and securing policy victories in states across the nation, including in Oklahoma, Louisiana, Michigan, and more.
-He is best known for building the ACLU's Campaign for Smart Justice, an unprecedented 50-state strategy to end mass incarceration.
+He is best known for building the ACLU's Campaign for Smart Justice, the nation's largest 50-state strategy to end mass incarceration, where he oversaw passage of more than 200 laws on the federal, state and local levels, including in the areas of sentencing reform, bail reform, police reform and prosecutorial reform.

 From 2003-2013, Ofer worked at the New York Civil Liberties Union, where he began as the founding Director of the New York Bill of Rights Defense Campaign, which focused on national security issues, including challenging the USA PATRIOT Act and the Guantanamo Bay detention camp.
 In 2008, he founded the Advocacy Department, where he challenged the NYPD’s stop-and-frisk practices and spearheaded the successful effort to pass legislation banning racial profiling by the NYPD and creating an NYPD Inspector General’s office.
 Ofer was also a co-founder of Communities United for Police Reform in New York City.
 He also worked on issues related to the school-to-prison pipeline, and led the efforts to pass the Student Safety Act, which requires the NYPD and Department of Education to report on school suspensions and arrests, as well as challenging border patrol practices in upstate New York.